WeissShaharIL/exercise-app/app/src/main/java/com/example/exerciseapp/KNOWN_ISSUES.md

 # Known Issues

-This file documents known bugs in the project.
+This file documents known bugs and tasks in the project.

 ## Bug List